G-Node/g-node-portal/_sources/data_api_specification.txt

     }

-to change the color in the name of the segment from "red" to "blue" and link it to the Block with ID 1.
+to change the name of the segment and link it to the Block with ID 1.
 When update is required, you may specify only those parameters that you want to update.
 All other attributes, arrays and relationships will stay as they were.

 A response should look similar to this:

  ::

+    HTTP SUCCESS (200)

     {
         "neo_id": "segment_213",